Motorcycle Tours, Maps & Touring Information – Northern Thailand

 General Overview:

-North Thailand is the S E Asia exotic motorcycle touring holiday destination.
-Just ask the riders from Singapore and Malaysia where they like to ride the most?
-Up north in the Golden Triangle: the home of colourful hill tribes, magic endless deserted winding mountain roads, warm weather and great Thai food.
+North Thailand is an exotic motorcycle touring holiday destination in Southeast Asia.
+Just ask the riders from Singapore and Malaysia where they like to ride the most.
+Up north in the Golden Triangle, the home of colorful hill tribes, magic, endless deserted winding mountain roads, warm weather, and superb Thai food.

 North Thailand is a motorcycle paradise.
-North Thailand has a comprehensive network of roads – asphalt & dirt.
-It’s got scores of attractions: lovely forest, spectacular mountain scenery, pretty waterfalls, steaming hot springs and many different friendly ethnic hill tribe people, all concentrated in a relatively small area.
+It has a comprehensive network of roads—asphalt and dirt.
+It’s got scores of attractions: lovely forests, spectacular mountain scenery, pretty waterfalls, steaming hot springs, and many different friendly ethnic hill tribe people, all concentrated in a relatively small area.

-Distances: the distances in North Thailand are not that great.
-From Chiang Mai to the northern most point of Thailand and the Burma border is only 250 kms, and to the Laos border (entry port of Huay Sai) it is 320 kms.
+Distances: The distances in North Thailand are not that great.
+From Chiang Mai to the northernmost point of Thailand, the Burma border is only 250 km, and to the Laos border (entry port of Huay Sai), it is 320 km.

-With only 150 kms maximum between the main towns, you are never far from civilization, so there’s no need to load up with mountains of equipment & luggage (you can leave the kitchen sink at home).
-Indeed, wherever you are in North Thailand you are only ever a few hours, (maximum 6 hrs) ride from Chiang Mai.
+With only a maximum of 150 km between the main towns, you are never far from civilization, so there’s no need to load up with mountains of equipment and luggage (you can leave the kitchen sink at home).
+Indeed, wherever you are in North Thailand, you only have a few hours (maximum 6 hours) ride from Chiang Mai.

 INFRASTRUCTURE

-Fuel: North Thailand has fuel every 60 kms.
-Laos has fuel every 80 kms.
+Fuel: North Thailand has fuel every 60 km.
+Laos has fuel every 80 km.

-Food & water: you can get every 30 kms.
+Food & water: You can get it every 30 km.

 Banks/ ATMs are in all the main district centres.
 ATM cash machines are at most 7-11 24 hr mini marts nationwide in Thailand.
 In Laos, ATMs are in all the main towns.

-Accommodation: you can find a comfortable clean guesthouse / hotel / resort every 70 kms.
+Accommodation: you can find a comfortable, clean guesthouse/hotel / resort every 70 km.

-Mobile Phone: there is good mobile phone service all over Thailand; & in Laos there is excellent 4G phone service everywhere – better than in Thailand.
+Mobile Phone: There is good mobile phone service all over Thailand, and in Laos, there is excellent service everywhere—better than in Thailand.

-Hospitals: almost every district centre has a medical centre, or a small hospital, & most hospitals with X-Ray facilities; so there is medical help at least every 90 kms maximum.
+Hospitals: Almost every district centre has a medical or small hospital, and most hospitals have X-ray facilities, so medical help is available at least every 90 km.

-With so many positive attributes, you can’t but help enjoy yourself touring North Thailand.
-Do yourself a favour then, and come on over for some easy bike riding in a nice warm tropical environment.
+With so many positive attributes, you can’t help but enjoy yourself touring North Thailand.
+Do yourself a favour then, and come for some easy bike riding in a pleasant warm tropical environment.
 The “cold” season is dry, the wet season warm, and the hot season hot.
 It’s never cold & wet!
-The perfect two wheel holiday is waiting for you in North Thailand.
-It is easy, fun and safe.
+The perfect two-wheel holiday is waiting for you in North Thailand.
+It is easy, fun, and safe.

 WHERE TO GO:

-The best place to go is the one where you enjoy yourself the most – you can only decide this after you’ve come back.
-Wherever you go the first time you will enjoy yourself, and there’s something wrong with you if you don’t.
+The best place to go is where you enjoy yourself the most – you can only decide this after you’ve come back.
+Wherever you go the first time, you will enjoy yourself, and there’s something wrong with you if you don’t.
 So don’t hesitate – get out there and go.

-For bikers North Thailand can be conveniently be divided into two areas
+For bikers, North Thailand can be conveniently divided into two areas

 (1) the Mae Hong Son Loop and